juanbarrios/multimedia_tools/README.md

 Projects:

-  * `P-VCD` addresses the problem of content-based video copy detection, i.e., to decide if any two videos presents the same content (visually similar).
-It includes different algorithms for content-based image and video retrieval.
+  * `P-VCD` addresses the problem of content-based video copy detection, i.e., to decide if any two videos are visually similar.
+It contains different algorithms for content-based image and video retrieval.

-  * `MetricKNN` addresses the problem of similarity search, i.e., to efficiently locate objects that are close to each other according to some distance function.
+  * `MetricKnn` addresses the problem of similarity search, i.e., to efficiently locate objects that are close to each other according to some distance function.

   * `MyUtils` is a general utility library written in C/C++.
 Required by the other projects.